 We put together this screencast to walk through installing and scaling your FoundationDB cluster beyond the default single-machine installation.
-In it, we explain how to add two more machines and configure the cluster to take advantage of the high performance and fault tolerance properties of FoundationDB.
+FoundationDB is a NoSQL database that combines scalability, fault-tolerance, and high performance with incredibly powerful multi-key ACID transactions.
+In this video, we explain how to add two more machines and configure the cluster to take advantage of the properties of FoundationDB.

 The real usefulness of transactions comes from their ability to coordinate and synchronize a variety of data elements when multiple clients perform updates concurrently.
 For transactions to play this role, the developer must have the ability to specify whatever data elements are logically needed.
 A system may implement more limited operations, like Compare And Swap (CAS), with one or more of the ACID properties, but these operations aren’t transactions.

 Cassandra 2.0 was released a few days ago, and its headline feature is a compare-and-swap operation.
 I’m happy to see Cassandra added CAS, which is a very useful capability -- that makes the world a little better.
 And the database world needs all the “better” it can get.
-I’m less happy to see the feature referred to as “lightweight transactions”, because that is misleading and makes the world a little more confusing.
+FoundationDB is a NoSQL database that actually has incredibly powerful multi-key ACID transactions in addition to scalability, fault-tolerance, and high performance.
+Cassandra referring to the feature as “lightweight transactions”, is misleading and makes the world a little more confusing.
 And the database world does not need any more confusion.

 Compare-and-swap is not a general transaction facility.
 At bottom, transactions provide the ability for an application to do multiple operations “together” without interference from other concurrent access to the database.
 Compare and swap provides a special case of this: the ability to do two operations “together”, one of which is a read from a row (or “partition” in Cassandra), and the other a write to the same row.
 Being a special case of a transaction is not very exciting in and of itself, because transactions are so general: just about anything is a special case of a transaction.